Christmas poems: 12 of the best-loved festive verses

 It’s a poignant poem from an author who lost his religious faith early in life, reflecting a longing for childhood certainties and beliefs that Hardy himself no longer held.

-Among the many composers who have set this poem to music are Gerald Finzi, Ralph Vaughan Williams and Benjamin Britten.
+The many composers who have set this poem to music include Gerald Finzi, Ralph Vaughan Williams and Benjamin Britten.

 Though Betjeman struggled with religious doubt, he was nonetheless a committed Anglican, and this poem is an expression of his piety - delivered with plenty of cosy imagery and humour.